cloudnativelabs/kube-router/docs/user-guide.md

 ## running as agent

-You can choose to run kube-router as agent runnng on each node.
+You can choose to run kube-router as an agent running on each node.
 For e.g if you just want kube-router to provide ingress firewall for the pods then you can start kube-router as:

 ```sh